Nevoss/form-wrapper-js/docs/guide/interceptors.md

 ## What `interceptors` are?

-`interceptors` are basically methods that are injected into the submission process, some of them comes before the submission and some of them comes after. the library letting creates your custom `interceptors`. here are some basic examples.
+`$interceptors` are basically methods that are injected into the submission process, some of them comes before the submission and some of them comes after. the library letting creates your custom `$interceptors`. here are some basic examples.

-Let say your server side endpoint returns an errors on submission and you wants to `fill` the `$error` property with those errors, the simple solution is to doing something like that:
+Let say your server side endpoint returns an errors on submission and you wants to `fill` the `$errors` property with those errors, the simple solution is to doing something like that:

 ```js